 In the United States, heart disease is the leading cause of death in women.
 Diet, lifestyle choices and a few other key factors play a big role in a wide range of heart conditions.
-Take care of your heart by choosing the right foods to promote overall health.
+Take care of your heart by choosing foods to promote overall health.

 Fruits and Vegetables Matter

 When it comes to loading your plate, fruits and vegetables are where it's at.
-Not only are they low in calories and high in dietary fiber and antioxidants, they also can help keep blood pressure in check.
+Not only are they high in dietary fiber and antioxidants, they also can help keep blood pressure in check.
 High blood pressure is a major risk factor for heart attack and stroke.
 What makes fruits and vegetables so good?
 They are packed with potassium, a mineral that has been shown to lower blood pressure in clinical studies.

 Aiming for 1 ½ to 2 cups of fruit and 2 to 2 ½ cups of vegetables daily, is a good way to make sure you’re meeting your potassium goals.
 Plus, research has shown that fruit and vegetable intake is associated with a reduced risk for many chronic diseases, including heart disease.